richfitz/stevedore/README.md

 A docker client for R

+**WARNING**: package is in early development.
+If you run the test suite it may do all sorts of things to your containers/images/volumes/networks.
+Do not run it unless you'd be happy running `docker system prune -f`

 ## Approach

 Docker provides _very_ rich information about running containers - much of the work of this package is converting this information back into R's native structures in a way that is both useful and predictable.
 For example, the API equivalent of `docker ps` (`GET /containers/json`) returns a json array of dicts - each element of has an expected set of keys.